Glitchtest51/FileDitch-Embed-Script/README.md

 FileDitch-Embed-Script
 =====
-Python tool to automate the creation of embeds on Discord by uploading the file to FileDitch and embeding it with discord.nfp.is.
+Python tool to automate the creation of embeds on Discord by uploading the file to FileDitch and embeding it with [discord.nfp.is](https://discord.nfp.is)

 How to use
 =====